moshehoff/HoffmanFamily/content/pages/zitserman.md

 She remained in Russia.
 She was married to a Zitserman (sic) and had a daughter named Galya.
 We have no more details of this family.

-### 2. Frida (~1887 – 1955)
+### 2. Frida (~1887–1955)

 Died in Odessa.
 Frida married Mocha Pesach of Olgopol.
 Olgopol was a town near Vinnitsa in the Podolia oblast.
 After about 1941 Olgopol became part of Transnistria, and was no longer in the Ukraine or the USSR.

-They had six children of whom three (a. c. d.) were war widows.
+They had six children, of whom three (Charna, Fanya Feiga, and Bronya Bracha) were war widows.

 **a.
-Charna.** Came out from Odessa as an old lady to Israel and d. in Israel.
+Charna.** Came out from Odessa as an old lady to Israel and died in Israel.
 She married (given name not known) Pesach.
 He was conscripted and fell in the world war.

 **b.
-Manya May.** d. in Odessa.
+Manya May.** Died in Odessa.
 She married Boris Granovski.
 He was a lieutenant, who fell at Stalingrad in 1942.
 Their daughter was Nelli Granovski, b.
-1935. d. in Israel ~2010.
+1935, died in Israel ~2010.

 **c.
-Fanya Feiga.** d. in Israel.
-She married Pesach Zvesdina.
-Came out from Odessa as an old lady to Israel and d. in Israel.
+Fanya Feiga.** She married Pesach Zvesdina.
+Came out from Odessa as an old lady to Israel and died there.
 I know nothing of her.

 **d.
-Bronya Bracha** b. ~1918 in Olgopol. d.
-Israel.
-Came out from Odessa as an old lady to Israel and d. in Israel.
+Bronya Bracha** b. ~1918 in Olgopol.
+Came out from Odessa as an old lady to Israel and died there.
 Bronya m.
 Michael Solgan, b. in Olgopol.
 Michael was a captain (4 pips) in the Red Army.
 He fell in 1942 (before the battle of Stalingrad).
 Their son Yefim (Fima) was born in 1938.
 He was a civil engineer whose interest was in hydraulics.
 He left Odessa and came to Israel.

 **e.
 Arkadi Aaron Pesach** b. ~1917.
 He was a colonel (polkovnik) in the Red Army who fought as far as Berlin.
 In later life he lived in St. Petersburg.
 I know nothing more.

 **f.
-Yaakov (Yankele) Pesach** b.~1925, killed in action, aet.
+Yaakov (Yankele) Pesach** b. ~1925, killed in action, aet.
 17 years in 1943.

 In 1928, my grandfather Morris Hoffman nominated Frida and Leib and their six children for immigration to Australia (Australian National Archives, item 8183056).
 This did not eventuate.
 This was in the time of the antisemitic repressive USSR.

-### 3. Tobl (~1890 – 1958)
+### 3. Tobl (~1890–1958)

 Our grandmother.
-In 1909 she married Moshe Hochman of Savran.
+She married Moshe Hochman of Savran in 1909.
 They went to Perth in 1910.

 Their six children were:

-- **Aaron (Harry)** 6.1.1912 - 1973
+- **Aaron (Harry)** 6.1.1912–1973
-- **Beile** 1915-1917
+- **Beile** 1915–1917
-- **Hymen Juda** 28.4.1918 – 17.7.2007, married Edith Spielmann 1918-2008.
+- **Hymen Juda** 28.4.1918–17.7.2007, married Edith Spielmann 1918–2008.
-- **Wolfe** b.
-1920 d.
-2001.
+- **Wolfe** 1920–2001
-- **Elke (Alyce)** b.
-6.4.1923 d.2.3.2013
+- **Elke (Alyce)** 6.4.1923–2.3.2013
-- **Yaakov (Jack)** b.
-18.5.1927 d.
-4.7.2019 in Perth.
+- **Yaakov (Jack)** 18.5.1927–4.7.2019 in Perth.

 ### 4. Pesia (Batya)

 Born 28.4.1893 in Bershad, died 30.7.1959 in Perth.
 In 1916 married Pinya Swartz b.
-10.6.1889 in Russia, d.
-3.7.1932 in Perth.
+10.6.1889 in Russia, died 3.7.1932 in Perth.
 He was a Pinchas, and both Philip Dzienciol and I (Peter Hoffman) were named for him.
 His father was Moshe, whose sobriquet was "Moishe der lange" i.e. the tall.
 His mother was Leika (Leah).

 Their children were:

-- **Olga Elka** 25.4.1918 - 3.12.1995, who married Sydney Breckler.
+- **Olga Elka** 25.4.1918–3.12.1995, who married Sydney Breckler.
-- **Leah Leika** 27.3.1920 – 23.7.2000, who married Morry Dzienciol.
+- **Leah Leika** 27.3.1920–23.7.2000, who married Morry Dzienciol.
-* **Rachel** b.
-26.7.1922.
-Rachel married Jan.
+- **Rachel** 26.7.1922, married Jan.
-- **May Manya** b.
-18.12.1924, who married Ray Adam.
+- **May Manya** 18.12.1924, who married Ray Adam.
-- **Morris Moshe** b.
-26.9.1926 in Perth.
+- **Morris Moshe** 26.9.1926 in Perth.
 He married Mollie.
-- **Harry Aaron** 21.12.1930 – 22.6.1994. b. & d. in Perth.
+- **Harry Aaron** 21.12.1930–22.6.1994.
+Born & died in Perth.

 On the 10.10.1925 on the vessel Ville de Verdun (Messageries Maritimes), Pesia and Pinya and the four eldest children arrived at Fremantle.

-### 5. Mariam (1907-3.9.1972)
+### 5. Mariam (1907–1972)

 Married Motti Millman in Russia.
 Motti died in a tram accident in Odessa.
+Mariam died on 3.9.1972.

 Their two daughters were: